ddbj/www/_ddbj/pseudohaplotype-e.md

 ### BioProject  {#bioproject}

 Create separate BioProject for each principal and alternate pseudohaplotype and an umbrella BioProject to group these projects.
+When [submitting the umbrella project](/bioproject/submission-e.html#submit-umbrella-project), enter accession numbers of primary BioProjects to be linked and their names for pseudohaplotypes (e.g. PRJDB1 Principal, PRJDB2 Alternate and PRJDB3 DRA).

   - BioProject 1: Principal
       - Add phasing information in the title.
 For example, Principal